 - Ax-Crazy: For a character who was hinted to be once like Luffy to become so mentally unstable, it's hellish.

 - Big Bad: Of the sixth movie, although you don't think so at first.

 - Evil Counterpart: Doubles as Fridge Horror, The horror comes near the end when you realize he's what Luffy might've become if his loss of Ace got to him, before Jinbei snapped him out of it.

 - Freudian Excuse: His entire crew was killed in a storm which psychologically broke him, although it doesn't even begin to excuse him for what he put Luffy through.

 - Improbable Hairstyle: His hair is shaped like a palm tree.

-- Killed Off for Real: The only villain to ever be killed by Luffy, although it is likely that he was being kept alive by Lily, thus a parasite with the shell of a man feeding off Lily.
+- Killed Off for Real: The only villain to ever be killed by Luffy.

-- Obfuscating Stupidity: Turns out to very serious and out of his mind.
+- Obfuscating Stupidity: Turns out to be very serious and out of his mind.

 - Near Villain Victory: He seems to be the villain who got closest to actually destroying the Straw Hats completely in all of the series, Turning them completely against each other over his games, and then picking them off to be digested by Lily.
 Then He puts Luffy through a crushing HeroicBSOD akin to his loss of Ace (though its implied that this is worse as it takes far longer and makes him near-catatonic and pale) until being brought out of it by Daisy.
 Like Crocodile, he's also one of the only people to actually beat Luffy in their initial encounter and he only survived through someone else's intervention.
 The fact that his defeat was done by the Teacup Pirates making a lucky shot while his back was turned, and Luffy just finished him off, further cements this.